omeka/omeka-s-enduser/docs/modules/scripto.md

 **Configuration options**

 - Title (required): the name of the Scripto project.
 This will display on public and admin sides.
+- Item set (required): select the item set with which the Scripto project should synch.
+This item set should contain all the items and/or media you wish to include in the project.
+- Property (required): select from the dropdown which property should store the content created through Scripto and imported back into Omeka S metadata.
+In addition to installed [Vocabularies](https://omeka.org/s/docs/user-manual/content/vocabularies/), Scripto has its own vocabulary options of content, transcription, and translation.
 - Description: a description of the project.
 This will display on public and admin sides.
 - Guidelines: transcription guidelines.
 These can be formatted using the WYSIWYG editor which will appear when typing inside this field.
-- Item set (required): select the item set with which the Scripto project should synch.
-This item set should contain all the items and/or media you wish to include in the project.
+- Language tag: the language tag for the content being imported into the property selected above.
 - Import target: select the resource to store data when it is pushed from the Scripto project back to Omeka S metadata.
 Options are Item and Media, Item, or Media.
-- Property (required): select from the dropdown which property should store the content created through Scripto and imported back into Omeka S metadata.
-In addition to installed [Vocabularies](https://omeka.org/s/docs/user-manual/content/vocabularies/), Scripto has its own vocabulary options of content, transcription, and translation.
-- Language tag: the language tag for the content being imported into the property selected above.
+- Browse layout: choose the default browse layout for the project, either Grid or List.
+- Item Type: if you want, you can specify the type of item used in this project.
+What you select here will change the interface language for users.
+For example, if you choose "manuscript" then the browse link for the project will display as "browse manuscripts" instead of "browse items".
+Choose from:
+	- Generic Item (default)
+	- Audio
+	- Book
+	- Document
+	- Journal
+	- Manuscript
+	- Paper
+	- Video
+- Media Type: use this dropdown to specify the type of media used in the project, and change the way that media is referred to in scripto for this project.
+Choose from:
+	- Generic Media
+	- Entry
+	- Folio
+	- Image
+	- Page
+	- Section
+	- Segment
+	- Sheet
+- Content Type: use this to specify the kind of work in the project.
+Choose from:
+	- Generic Content
+	- Description
+	- Transcription
+	- Translation

 ![Add New Project window open to the "Configuration" tab - all fields are blank](../modules/modulesfiles/scripto_newconfig.png)